Hamza-Faarooq/Hamza-Faarooq/README.md

 I'm a third-year undergraduate at **IIT Kharagpur**, deeply passionate about solving complex physical problems at the intersection of scientific machine learning, neural operators, and deep learning.

 *   🔭 **Current Focus:** Operator learning for PDEs on non-Euclidean domains (e.g., spherical harmonics), alongside broader interests in LLMs, computer vision, and neuromorphic computing.
-*   💻 **Competitive Programming:** I regularly practice algorithmic problem-solving and data structures using C++ and Python.
 *   ✍️ **Writing:** I document my ML research on my personal blog and write about cricket and sports on [Medium](https://medium.com/@_hamza) (over 1 Million+ views on Quora).

 ---